Study level

 Description

-The principles governing the exploitation of thermal energy are addressed in this course.
-After a presentation of the technological issues and perspectives associated with thermoelectric conversion and thermochemical storage, the focus is on the design and development of functional materials for the direct conversion of thermal energy into electricity and for the storage of thermal energy by sorption.
+This course covers the principles governing the exploitation of thermal energy.
+After a presentation of the technological challenges and prospects associated with thermoelectric conversion and thermochemical storage, particular emphasis is placed on the design and development of functional materials for the direct conversion of thermal energy into electricity and for the storage of thermal energy by sorption.

 Hourly volumes* :